-Amy Johnson was the first women to fly solo from England to Australia, a feat she completed in 1930.
+Amy Johnson (1903 – 1941) British pilot.
+Johnson was the first women to fly solo from England to Australia, a feat she completed in 1930.
 She subsequently completed many path-breaking flights such as England to Tokyo via Siberia and England to New York.
-Her bravery in making unaided flights made her famous and a role model for Women pilots at a time when very few women learned to fly, let alone made arduous trips across continents.
+Her bravery in making unaided flights made her famous and a role model for women pilots at a time when very few women learned to fly, let alone made arduous trips across continents.

 “I am an ordinary woman who did extraordinary things.
 The first to qualify as a ground engineer.
 The first to fly to Australia single-handed.
 A million people lined the streets of London when I came home.
 I waved to them from an open-topped car like the queen, the queen of the air.”